-To show Lincl-Reflesem, we only need lifetime inclusion to be reflexive (Lftl-incl-refle on page 142).
-Lincl-static-sem is a consequence of Lftl-tok-unit (which says that we can always create tokens "out of thin air" for the static lifetime4) and Lftl-end-unit (which says that a dead token for the static lifetime leads to a contradiction).
-Lincl-extern-sem is shown easily by induction over the context \mathbf{E} .
-Similarly, Lincl-local-sem follows by induction over \mathbf{L} ; the \square modality in the goal forces us to "throw away" most of $[\![\mathbf{L}]\!](q)$, but not before we remembered the (persistent) fact that $\kappa = \kappa' \sqcap \ldots$, from which inclusion follows easily.
+To show LINCL-REFL-SEM, we only need lifetime inclusion to be reflexive (LFTL-INCL-REFL on page 142).
+LINCL-STATIC-SEM is a consequence of LFTL-TOK-UNIT (which says that we can always create tokens "out of thin air" for the static lifetime4) and LFTL-END-UNIT (which says that a dead token for the static lifetime leads to a contradiction).
+LINCL-EXTERN-SEM is shown easily by induction over the context E. Similarly, LINCL-LOCAL-SEM follows by induction over L; the \Box modality in the goal forces us to "throw away" most of $[[\mathbf{L}]](q)$, but not before we remembered the (persistent) fact that $\kappa = \kappa' \Box \dots$, from which inclusion follows easily.